Overhead power line: Compact transmission lines

 Compact transmission lines may be designed for voltage upgrade of existing lines to increase the power that can be transmitted on an existing right of way.

 Low voltage

 Low voltage overhead lines may use either bare conductors carried on glass or ceramic insulators or an aerial bundled cable system.
 The number of conductors may be anywhere between two (most likely a phase and neutral) up to as many as six (three phase conductors, separate neutral and earth plus street lighting supplied by a common switch); a common case is four (three phase and neutral, where the neutral might also serve as a protective earthing conductor).

-Train power
+Overhead lines (transportation)

-Overhead lines or overhead wires are used to transmit electrical energy to trams, trolleybuses and trains.
-Overhead lines are designed on the principle of one or more overhead wires situated over rail tracks.
+Overhead lines or overhead wires are used to transmit electrical energy to trams, trolleybuses or trains.
+Overhead line is designed on the principle of one or more overhead wires situated over rail tracks.
 Feeder stations at regular intervals along the overhead line supply power from the high-voltage grid.
-In some cases, low-frequency AC is used, and distributed by a special traction current network.
+For some cases low-frequency AC is used, and distributed by a special traction current network.